Skip to main content Link Search Menu Expand Document (external link)

 Diversity and Inclusion

-Thanks to other instructors of this course who have made various contributions, including but not limited to Justin Eldridge, Suraj Rampure, Yian Ma, and Gal Mishne.
+Thanks to other instructors of this course who have made various contributions, including but not limited to Janine Tiefenbruck, Aobo Li, Yian Ma, Gal Mishne, and Justin Eldridge.
 Thanks also to the many tutors and TAs who have supported this course since its inception!